 The ultimate guide to open banking examples and use cases

-We’ve looked at millions of open banking API calls to identify the most common and most promising open banking examples.
+We looked at millions of open banking API calls to find the most promising open banking examples.

 - Smart onboarding (account and identity verification, auto-filling forms, income verification and affordability checks)

 - Personal finance management (finance dashboards, auto-saving and smart budgeting)

 - SME finances (account aggregation, automated accounting and affordability checks).

 We’ve also looked at emerging open banking examples and use cases, where open banking is expanding beyond fintech into sectors like iGaming, marketplaces and wealth management, and is primed to take over broken and fragmented processes:

 - Instant bank payments (instant account funding and one-off payments).